rattanamolkaur/technical-writing-samples/api-documentation/support-ticket-api/README.md

 The documentation is organized as a small docs-as-code project using Markdown and GitHub.

-## What This Sample Demonstrates

-- REST API documentation
-- Developer-focused technical writing
-- HTTP methods and endpoints
-- Authentication and request headers
-- Path parameters
-- JSON request and response examples
-- HTTP status codes and error handling
-- Markdown authoring
-- GitHub-based docs-as-code structure
+## About this sample

+I created this fictional Support Ticket API to demonstrate how I would structure and write REST API documentation for developers.
+The sample covers API fundamentals including authentication, endpoints, request and response formats, parameters, status codes, and error handling.

+The documentation is written in Markdown and organized in GitHub using a docs-as-code structure.

 ## API Documentation